Extracting the Alcock-Paczynski signal from voids: A novel approach via reconstruction: Robustness tests

 To assess the sensitivity of the reconstruction to the choice of the input $\beta$ value, we performed a series of reconstructions using different values of $\beta$, while keeping the cosmological model fixed to the correct one for converting redshifts into distances.
 This approach implicitly treats $\beta$ as a free parameter, ignoring the specific relation between $f$ and $\Omega_m$ that holds in models like $\Lambda$CDM. \\ To define a reasonable range for varying $\beta$ in this test, we first fixed the linear bias to the value estimated from the halo 2PCF (Appendix~\ref{appendix: bias}).
 Then, using the $5\sigma$ uncertainty range, with each step corresponding to $1\,\sigma$, from the Planck CMB analysis \citep{Planck2020}, we derived the corresponding range of $f$ values via the $\Lambda$CDM relation $f=\Omega_\mathrm{m}^{0.55}$.
 The resulting $f$ range, $[0.728,0.792]$, is centered on the true simulation value $f^\mathrm{true}=0.763$, corresponding to $\beta$ values in the range $[0.389,0.424]$, with $\beta^\mathrm{true}=0.408$.
 For each value, we performed both the reconstruction and void-finding steps, then computed the VGCF multipoles using halos and voids identified in reconstructed space.
 Uncertainties were estimated using jackknife covariance matrices for each VGCF measurement.

 The top panels of Fig.~\ref{fig: xi2 residuals Test Om} show the quadrupole moments computed using different $f$ values in the reconstruction.
 Different colors, as indicated in the vertical bar, correspond to various choices for $f$.
-To avoid overcrowding the plot we separate the reconstructions performed using $f< f^\mathrm{true} $ (left) from those performed with $f> f^\mathrm{true}$ (right).
+To avoid overcrowding the plot, we separate the reconstructions performed using $f< f^\mathrm{true} $ (left) from those performed with $f> f^\mathrm{true}$ (right).

-We again use the quadrupole as a proxy for assessing reconstruction quality, where significant deviations from zero indicate reconstruction inaccuracies.
+We again used the quadrupole as a proxy for assessing reconstruction quality, where significant deviations from zero indicate reconstruction inaccuracies.
 To aid the visual interpretation, we plot the residuals (divided by the error) relative to the reference quadrupole in the bottom panels.
 Visual inspection reveals no significant systematic departures from the reference reconstruction and no discernible trend with increasing or decreasing $f$.
 The estimated reduced $\chi^2$ values confirm the visual inspection, with most values close to unity and none reaching 2.
 Finally, in Fig.~\ref{fig: test f epsilon beta}, we present the best-fit values of $\varepsilon$ and the output $\beta$ as a function of the input $f$.
-The results demonstrate that both parameters are largely insensitive to the choice of input $f$, remaining consistent with their expected values across the tested range.\\

-We conclude that the results of the VGCF analysis are insensitive to the cosmology assumed in the reconstruction when the $f$, and consequently $\beta$, parameter is varied by approximately $8\%$, which is consistent with the current uncertainty in relevant cosmological parameters.
+The results demonstrate that both parameters are largely insensitive to the choice of input $f$, remaining consistent with their expected values across the tested range.\\ We conclude that the results of the VGCF analysis are insensitive to the cosmology assumed in the reconstruction when the $f$, and consequently $\beta$, parameter is varied by approximately $8\%$, which is consistent with the current uncertainty in relevant cosmological parameters.